12 Genius Uses for Leftover Sample Paint Pots

-Add pops of color to a desk with one pot of sample paint in a bright shade.
-Start by emptying and removing all desk drawers.
+Add pops of color to a dresser or desk with one pot of sample paint in a bright shade.
+Start by emptying and removing all drawers.
 Sand the drawer sides, and tape off any areas you don't want to paint (like the tops of the drawer sides or the drawer fronts).
 Prime, let dry, then apply two coats of paint.
 Apply a coat of clear wax or matte varnish for protection.
 Allow the paint to cure for a few days before reinstalling the drawers.

 Use paint to add stripes and polka dots to small wicker baskets or other accessories.
 This trick works especially well when you have only a trace amount of paint left, ensuring that not a single drop goes to waste.
 Use the accents to match other paint colors in the room, like on the walls or furniture.
 Apply paint with a small artists brush, and let dry before filling with trinkets.

-Dress up plain white shelves with a quick color makeover.
+Dress up plain white bookshelves with a quick color makeover.
 Use a brush or disposable foam roller to prime the face frame of a bookcase and front edge of shelves; let dry.
 Apply two coats of a single color of sample paint, allowing each coat to dry.
 Top with a coat of clear wax or matte varnish for extra protection.

-Stamp and Stencil
+10. Stamp and Stencil a Rug

-Tie a room together with leftover sample paint applied to blah curtain panels.
+Tie a room together with leftover sample paint applied to plain curtain panels.
 Begin by ironing curtains and laying them on top of a work surface covered in kraft paper.
 Use a 1-inch foam brush to paint a row of irregular Xs, using the top brush edge as your stamp.
 We placed the first row of Xs at the top of the curtain panel, just below the rod pocket.
 We used a ruler to evenly space the rows 1 inch apart.
 Lift the curtain panel after completing a few rows so that the fabric and paper don't stick together while the paint dries.
 This paint treatment will hold up to a gentle wash with a mild detergent.
 Hang the panel to air-dry.

 Add subtle style to plain glassware, like these simple vases.
 Using the eraser on a new pencil, stamp polka-dots on the bottom and up the sides of the vase.
 Allow to dry and let cure for a few days before using.
 Because sample paint is not permanent on glass, you can scratch or wash off as your style needs change.

-Bonus: How to Pick a Sample Paint Pot
+How to Buy Sample Paint Pots